29th Dec 2025

 How to Get Rid of Hooded Eyes with a surgical procedure

 For some people, surgery is the only way to address hooded eyes or droopy hooded eyes.
+Eye surgery, such as blepharoplasty or brow lift, is the traditional, more invasive approach for treating hooded eyelids and typically provides dramatic, long-lasting results, but it comes with more downtime and recovery compared to non-surgical alternatives.
 There are two main surgical procedures for hooded eyelids to consider: blepharoplasty surgery and brow lift.
 These surgical treatments are performed by clinic doctors and in clinic doctors to ensure safety and optimal results.

 Upper lid blepharoplasty or upper eyelid surgery is carried out under local anaesthesia as a day case procedure.
 A local anaesthetic will numb the area, and you may receive sedation to help you relax.
 The actual treatment takes about 1-2 hours, and you’ll be able to go home the same day.